Scientific Name

 How to Grow and Care

-Growing Tradescantia is easy, and you will find the plants to be quite resilient.
+Growing Tradescantia is easy, and you will find the plants quite resilient.
 These plants typically grow in moist, well-drained, and acidic (pH 5 to 6) soil.
 Tradescantias do best in partial shade but will do equally well in sunny areas as long as the soil is moist.

-You can grow Tradescantia indoors too as long as suitable conditions are given.
-Provide the plant with either a soilless mix or loam-based potting compost and keep it in bright filtered light.
+You can grow Tradescantia indoors as long as suitable conditions are given.
+Provide the plant with a soilless mix or loam-based potting compost and keep it in bright filtered light.
 You should also pinch out the growing tips to encourage bushier growth.

-Allow it to spend warm spring and summers days outdoors, if feasible.
-During its active growth, water moderately and apply a balanced liquid fertilizer every four weeks.
+Allow it to spend warm spring and summer days outdoors, if feasible.
+Water moderately during active growth and apply a balanced liquid fertilizer every four weeks.
 Water sparingly in winter.

-These plants like to be kept fairly moist, so water regularly, especially when growing them in containers.
-Cutting the plants back once flowering has ceased can often promote a second bloom and help prevent re-seeding.
+These plants like to be kept fairly moist, so water regularly, especially when growing in containers.
+Cutting the plants back once flowering has ceased can promote a second bloom and help prevent re-seeding.
 Cut the stems back about 8 to 12 inches (20 to 30 cm) from the ground.

 See more at How to Grow and Care for Tradescantia.